 Watch a Red Sunset over Gallipoli

-The tea gardens of the kordon are prime Sunset viewing platforms and seating is at a premium so arrive early.
+The tea gardens of the kordon are prime position for a Sunset Gallipoli style and seating is at a premium so arrive early.

 Watch the Fishermen sell their catch of the day

 Individual fishermen display their meagre catch on the kordon and hopeful housewives come looking to buy.
 Looking over the edge into the clear waters of the strait we saw multitudes of tiny bait fish.